Barski-lab/cwl-airflow/docs/readme/how_to_use.md

 ```

 **Init command will run the following steps** for the specified `--home` and `--config` parameters:
-- Call `airflow initdb`
+- Call `airflow --help` to create a default `airflow.cfg`
-- Update `airflow.cfg` to hide paused DAGs, skip loading example DAGs and **do not** pause newly created DAGs.
-Also, we set our custom `logging_config_class`
+- Update `airflow.cfg` to hide paused DAGs, skip loading example DAGs and connections and **do not** pause newly created DAGs.
+Also, we set our custom `logging_config_class` to split Airflow and CWL related logs into the separate files.
+In case of upgrading from the previous version of CWL-Airflow that used Airflow < 2.0.0 to the latest one, `airflow.cfg` will be backuped and upgraded to fit Airflow 2.0.0.
+You will have to manually make sure that all custom fields were properly copied to the new `airflow.cfg`
-  to split Airflow and CWL related logs into the separate files
+- Call `airflow db init` to init/upgrade Airflow metadata database.
-- If run with `--upgrade`, upgrade old CWLDAGs to correspond to the latest format, save original CWLDAGs into `deprecated_dags` folder
+- If run with `--upgrade`, upgrade old CWLDAGs to correspond to the latest format, save original CWLDAGs into `deprecated_dags` folder.
-- Put **clean_dag_run.py** into the DAGs folder (later its functions will be moved to API)
+- Put **clean_dag_run.py** and **resend_results.py** into the DAGs folder.

 ## Updating airflow.cfg